 I closed my eyes tightly and willed the sleep to come.

-Six months after the Cullens moved to Forks.
+It was six months after the Cullens moved to Forks.
 I had memorized well who was acquainted to whom.
 Edward, Alice, Jasper, Emmett and Rosalie were all living together.
-They were all adopted by their mommy and daddy.
+They were all adopted.
 Alice and Jasper were very close.
 They always sat next to each other and played by themselves, but they were never mean to me.
-Rosalie and Emmett liked each other too, I assumed.
+Rosalie and Emmett liked each other too.
 Edward seemed to like Tanya.
-He was often with her, sometimes giving her a hug, but it was hard to make it if he really liked her or not, because they didn't hold hands the way Alice and Jasper sometimes did.
+He was often with her.

 "Stupid Bella," Tanya whispered.
 "What are you staring at?"